IceFireCode/TicTacToeBots2/NOTES.md

 Future pomodoros:
 ❒ refactor board state fields to contain players (or null) ❒ after one move, current player changed (X -> Y)

+REFLECTION:

+Compared to the first time doing this task, I defenitely changed the approach, both technically and by coding style.
+I used Typescript with the Cookiecutter this time instead of going through a lot of setup pain but using my preffered language Kotlin.
+The first time a first sketched my architecture on a piece of paper.
+This time I just started small and tried to make the architecture emerge.
+And I really sticked two four pomodori for the tests+coding, stopping at a point that does not feel great yet.

+I felt stressed by the task, setting the bar too high for myself after reading the task, and knowing I only have two hours.
+Also knew upfront that I had no idea how to run the game and keep all code covered with tests.
+Also didn't know upfront how to handle the randomization of the moves with TDD.

+Main thing to work on for me would be to keep my stress level lower.
+Set the bar lower and stop (over)thinking the task and thinking about how to build something I didn't even get to yet in the time I spend.